COVID-19 Updates and Guidance > FAQs > Classes and Academics for Students

 Please contact CSD at firstname.lastname@example.org, or call 312-362-8002 or 773-325-1677.
 A CSD staff member will reply to your concern as soon as possible.

-With few exceptions for pedagogical reasons, the vast majority of courses will now be delivered online in the fall and winter quarters.
-Students will be notified if there will be changes to their courses’ modalities.
+With few exceptions for pedagogical reasons, the vast majority of courses will now be delivered online during the winter quarter Students will be notified if there will be changes to their courses’ modalities.
+For more information, visit Newsline.

 For financial assistance with technology purchases, please contact Financial Aid at email@example.com or 312-362-8610.